How to Remove a Nuna Car Seat from Its Base (Easy Guide)

 Seat doesn’t release easily:

-Make sure you’re fully depressing the release button.
-Sometimes you must use both hands or lean over the seat to apply enough pressure.
-Press firmly down on the carrier as you squeeze the release to take tension off the latch.
-Because child’s safety depends on this.
+Make sure you’re fully pressing the release button.
+You may need to use both hands or lean over the seat to apply enough pressure.
+Press firmly down on the carrier as you squeeze the release.
+This takes tension off the latch.

 Rigid LATCH blockers:

-The connectors can flare outwards because the base is attached via rigid LATCH.
+If the base is attached via rigid LATCH, the connectors can flare outward.
 Press both sides of the rigid LATCH release levers toward each other as you pull the base forward.
 This will free the base.

 Stability leg is down: